-- From the epithelium of the terminal ducts of the lobules and are called lobular.
+- The epithelium of the terminal ducts of the lobules and are called lobular.

 Carcinoma can be invasive or in situ.
 Most cancers arise from intermediate ducts and are invasive.

-- Inflammatory carcinoma occurs in under 3% of all cases with a rapidly growing, sometimes painful mass enlarging the breast and causing the overlying skin to become red and warm.
+Inflammatory carcinoma occurs in a small minority of all cases with a rapidly growing, sometimes painful mass enlarging the breast and causing the overlying skin to become red and warm.
 There may be diffuse infiltration of tumour.